TheWorldOfPC/Windows11-Debloat-Privacy-Guide/README.md

 ## Optimizing Windows 11

-• Here is a WinAeroTweaker export file, open WinAeroTweaker on your PC and import the file
+• There is a WinAeroTweaker preset file (Winaero Tweaker Tweaks Import.ini), open WinAeroTweaker on your PC and import the file

 ![aasdas](https://user-images.githubusercontent.com/85176292/132247138-d8b86c37-c1c1-48ae-8223-647a4e7ee4bc.png)